OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 If this is done, there are numerous FT Active tests ifdef'd out by "#if ALLOW_FT_ACTIVE", and one check in the runtime (FaultTolerantWorkflowIndexedState) under "#if !ALLOW_FT_ACTIVE".
 ### Clean Up LookupAsync for DSMI
 Currently the DSMI indexes dynamically invoke a LookupAsync method as described [above](#direct-storage-managed-indexes-dsmi).
 It would be cleaner to define an IOrleansIndexingStorageProvider interface.
+### Default IIndexableGrain implementations
+`IIndexableGrain` contains methods that are relevant only for Workflow Fault-Tolerant indexes.
+When C# 8.0 becomes available, these should be given a default implementation.